k0emt/graphql-exploration/README.md

 # TODO

 5b. bridges & trolls - typed querying examples
-    - query by troll and get bridges
     - query by bridge and get trolls
-    - get all trolls with their bridges

 6. adding a troll - mutation example